Australian students studying overseas

 The type of student you are depends on your citizenship – not where you have previously studied.
 If you are an Australian or New Zealand citizen or an Australian permanent resident, then you are considered a domestic student for the purposes of admission to the University.
 The information below is intended to answer some questions specific to your situation as an Australian student studying overseas.
 You should also read our webpage with information for all domestic undergraduate applicants.

 How to apply

 All domestic undergraduate applicants, regardless of where you complete your secondary schooling, must apply for entry to the University through the Victorian Tertiary Admissions Centre (VTAC).
-VTAC is the central office that administers the application processes for places in tertiary courses in Victoria.
+VTAC is the central body that administers the application processes for places in tertiary courses in Victoria.
 VTAC receives your application information and forwards it with the supporting documentation to the University.
 The application process is online and can be completed from anywhere in the world where internet access is available.

 Domestic undergraduate applicants must meet the University’s entry requirements for a Commonwealth Supported Place (CSP).

 Most courses have two intakes each year – Semester 1 (March) is the main intake and Semester 2 (July) is a smaller intake where availability depends on the structure of the course and the places available.
 Applications for both intakes are through VTAC and the closing dates can be found on the VTAC website.